keoko/sisyphus-ui/README.md

 - client YAML conversion
 - YAML conversion?
 - transit protocol, edn?
-- issues with writing collisions, too coarse-grained updates
+- issues with writing collisions, too coarse-grained update
+- how to load cljsjs assets like CSS for codemirror

 ## RE-FRAME